bsdimp/venix/doc/ABI.md

 ```
 which messes with the disassembly.

-The setbuf jmp_buf is just 6 ints long.
+The setjmp jmp_buf is just 6 ints long.
 The format is unknown at this time.